-Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," or Prime rate, or "P." All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
+- (1) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," EURIBOR or "E," or Prime rate, or "P." All securities are subject to a LIBOR or Prime - rate floor where a spread is provided, unless noted.
 The spread provided includes PIK interest and other fee rates, if any.

-Valued based on our accounting policy (see Note 2).
+Valued based on our accounting policy (See Note 2).